vk-rv/pvx/readme.md

 ## PVX

-PVX is a PASETO implementation for Go programming language.
+PVX is a (work in progress) PASETO implementation for Go programming language.
-Currently, API is not stabilized and supports only version 2, but the library is under active development, does not have unnecessary dependencies and has greater than 91% of test coverage.
+Currently, library supports version 2 and version 3 (local), but it is under active development, does not have unnecessary dependencies and has greater than 91% of test coverage.
-Status of this library is experimental.

 You can use https://github.com/o1egl/paseto if you are looking for version 1.